Rafael Baca: Cruz Azul

 Baca was replaced by summer signing Jonatan Cristaldo at the half in Cruz Azul's goalless draw with UNAM, and he missed the next two matches as Boy had to manage the club's foreign players with the new 10/8 rule going into effect.
 Baca was considered a foreign player by the FMF as he was not registered to play football in the country before the age of 18, although Baca was considered a domestic player for the 2017 Apertura following an appeal.
 Baca finished the 2016 Apertura with 15 starts, playing the entire game in 11.
 Boy was sacked during the Apertura, and Spanish coach Paco Jémez took charge for the Clausura.
 Baca received 16 starts during the campaign, and he started every game in the 2017 Apertura, as Cruz Azul qualified for their first Liguilla since the 2014 Clausura.
 Baca started both quarterfinal matches against América, both of which ended as goalless draws as América advanced due to their better placing in the regular season.

 After the Apertura, Jémez did not renew his contract, and he was replaced by Portuguese coach Pedro Caixinha.
 Baca started all but one match in the 2018 Clausura due to a suspension he picked up after being sent off against Atlas on February 2.
 Baca received 14 starts in the 2018 Apertura, including starting the first 10 until he picked up a knock against Atlas on September 22.
 Baca also made four appearances in Cruz Azul's Apertura 2018 Copa MX conquest, although he did not appear in the 2–0 final win over Monterrey.
 Cruz Azul finished in first place in the regular season, and advanced past Querétaro and Monterrey in the playoffs, setting up a final with rivals América.
 Baca started the first three matches, but was replaced by Javier Salas in the midfield for the second leg against Monterrey.
 Salas also started both legs against América, as Baca did not come off the bench in the final leg, a 2–0 defeat at the Estadio Azteca after the first leg ended scoreless.

+Monterey Bay

+Rafael Baca was announced as a signing for USL Championship club Monterey Bay FC on July 27, 2023.
+He was reunited with former San Jose Earthquakes manager Frank Yallop who is now Monterey Bay's manager, as well as former San Jose teammates Ramiro Corrales and Simon Dawkins who are with Monterey Bay as an assistant coach and midfielder respectively.